- Things to Do

 Beyond the birthplaces and battlefields, discover Arlington House at Arlington National Cemetery.
 Recently reopened after a complete rehabilitation of the site, the home was originally constructed between 1802-1818 by George Washington Parke Custis as a memorial to his adoptive grandfather President George Washington.
 The Greek Revival residence was built by enslaved individuals who lived and labored on the estate.
 Custis’s daughter Mary Randolph Custis married General Robert E. Lee, and their family owned the house until it was seized during the Civil War.
 Arlington House became a hospital for wounded Union soldiers, and the adjacent land the site of Freedman’s Village, a temporary wartime refuge for emancipated African Americans and freedom-seeking enslaved people.
 Take a free, self-guided tour of the property to see the more than 1,000 artifacts and gain a complete picture of life during the Civil War.

 Go ahead – you deserve it.
-Indulge in a bonding experience with your favorite partner at Couples Retreat Day Spa.
+Enjoy pampering, and comfort and indulge yourself at Azure Dream Day Spa, a luxurious, yet cozy spa.
 The side-by-side customized massages will leave you both rejuvenated and ready to face the world together.
 At Origins Thai Spa, there’s plenty of relaxation to be found.
 The spa’s technicians create tailored wellness sessions that focus on massage and facials.
 Trained in thousand-year-old Southeast Asian practices, the treatments include gentle stretching to soothe aching limbs and quiet the mind.

 Don an apron and pick up your chef’s knife for a whole new kind of culinary journey.
 From classes at Cookology and Sur La Table, to learning about the secrets of the hand-made chocolate masterpieces at Artisan Confections, you’ll leave with new skills and pick up some tips for your next dinner party.